lisa26757695/fingerprinting_intro/README.md

 |  10 | creativecommons.org   |                136 |     | msn.com               |               62  |

 ('v' stands for vanilla mode, 'a' stands for ad-blocking mode)

+`demdex.net`, `pubmatic.com`, `doubleclick.net`, `rubiconproject.com`, and `casalemedia.com` are all related to ad-serving / data collection.

+The rest of domains are either CDNs or services provider by some companies and they are not very malicious I think.

+By applying ad-blocker, the ad-serving websites disappeared from the list, and only nonmalicious domains are still on the list.

 ## JavaScript
 ![JavaScript Distribution](js.png)